tichzvidzayi/TextToSpeech/readme.md

 A text to Speech React, Node and TypeScript.
-The App uses Googlecloud api to sythesis text to speech.
+The App uses Google Cloud api to synthesis text to speech.